leekevinyg/edison/README.md

 * ``` npm install ```
 * ``` npm run build ```

-3. Load the project directory as an unpacked chrome extension by following the directions [here](https://developer.chrome.com/extensions/getstarted#manifest)
+3. Load the project directory as an unpacked chrome extension by:

+- Going to chrome://extensions
+- Switching on developer mode on top right corner
+- Load unpacked and point to the directory you cloned in step 2.

 Note, the extension currently utilizes a few external dependencies: